-While working on this story, I was surprised to discover a very different kind of hazard: radioactivity from fossils.
-In a recent study of 300 randomly selected fossils from the Hagerman Fossil Beds of Idaho conducted by C. Neal Farmer, Ronald L. Kathren, and Craig Christensen, a hand held Geiger-Müller survey instrument detected discernible levels of radiation one to two orders of magnitude above the ambient level of background radiation in three-quarters of the specimens (“Radioactivity in Fossils at the Hagerman Fossil Beds National Monument”, Journal of Environmental Radioactivity, Vol. 99, Issue #8, August 2008, pp. 1355-1359).
+Radioactivity from fossils is a hazard that isn’t often top of mind.
+In a recent study of 300 randomly selected fossils from the Hagerman Fossil Beds of Idaho conducted by C. Neal Farmer, Ronald L. Kathren, and Craig Christensen, a handheld Geiger-Müller survey instrument detected discernible levels of radiation one to two orders of magnitude above the ambient level of background radiation in three-quarters of the specimens (“Radioactivity in Fossils at the Hagerman Fossil Beds National Monument”, Journal of Environmental Radioactivity, Vol. 99, Issue #8, August 2008, pp. 1355-1359).
 That is a huge difference.

 But enough of the doom and gloom.
-This litany of dangers is not intended to drive rock lovers from their favorite hobby.
-On the contrary, a few simple precautions can almost completely eliminate the threat of injury from most rock dusts.
+A few simple precautions can almost completely eliminate the threat of injury from most rock dusts.
 Here is a list of suggestions that will make your workshop a lot safer and allow you to enjoy lapidary work in good health.